 It also helps if you hike on similar terrain, so you won’t get a shock when you take on the actual long-distance trail.

 Another great cardio exercise is sprinting.
-The video above shows how doing short sprints up an incline is one of the best ways to avoid getting too winded on the trail.
-Run up a small hill, some bleachers or a flight of stairs.
+Doing short sprints up an incline is one of the best ways to avoid getting too winded on the trail.
+Run up a small hill, some bleachers, or a flight of stairs.
 This simple workout will get your heart pumping in no time.

 While cardio should be your primary focus, don’t forget to throw in some strength training into the mix as well.
 You’ll definitely need strong muscles to carry your pack better and climb steep parts.
 You don’t have to do any heavy lifting if you don’t want to; you can get away with simple resistance exercises like lunges, squats, and push-ups to strengthen your muscles.

 When you’re working out, be mindful of your posture.
 People often overlook posture and the right body mechanics when hiking, but these elements are just as important as the exercise itself.
 Practice walking around with a full pack.
 Is it too heavy?
 Too tight around the straps?
 Adjust it as necessary and make sure you don’t stoop or slouch when it’s on.
 Take note of the bag’s hip belt or hip straps—they should go right on your hips, where they’re supposed to.

 Lastly, make sure you know how to use your trekking poles properly to fully reap its benefits.
 Your back should be straight, and your arms should hold your trekking poles at a right angle.
 Lengthen the poles as you go downhill, and shorten them for uphill climbs.

 Food is another important physical aspect of long-distance hikes.
 Although it’s tempting to bring a ton of food for sustenance, you have to remember that you’ll be out in the backcountry for weeks.
 You don’t want to load your pack with a lot of heavy food products or utensils unless you want to ditch it halfway through the trail.